FelixAburto/Detection-Engineering/README.md

 </br>

-Next start up the Parrot OS VM and click on the "menu" option on the bottom left then search for "Advance Network Configuration".
-Afterwards select "Wired Connection 2" and go to the "IPv4 Settings" section.
-There add the ip address 10.0.0.5 and set the subnet mask as "24".
+Next, start up the Parrot OS VM and click on the "Menu" option in the bottom-left corner.
+Search for "Advanced Network Configuration," then select "Wired Connection 2" and go to the "IPv4 Settings" section.
+Add the IP address `10.0.0.5` and set the subnet mask to `24`

 ***Note: for the 192.168.1.0 environment simply replace 10.0.0.5 with 192.168.1.5***